Werner-Staeblein/Project-2-modified-resubmit/README.md

 The trivia page continues to show the logo and title of the website.
 Once the start button was clicked, the instructions page is no longer visible and is now replaced with the trivia question box.

-The radio buttons for the questions provide options to the user to click one possible answer.
-Radio buttons are custom-styled to support overall design and appearance of question section.
+The radio buttons for the questions provide options for the user to click one possible answer.
+Radio buttons are custom-styled to support the overall design and appearance of the question section.

 Once the user submits a choice on the radio button, the next quiz question automatically appears (automatic user feedback).